fhb-codelabs/fhb-codelabs.github.io/site/codelabs/iac-exo-opentofu-intro.md

 ### Provider configuration

-- Create a file called `terraform.tf` in your directory
+- Create a file called `versions.tf` in your directory
 - Copy the following block in the file, replace key and secret with your API secrets
 - **Warning!
 When doing this on production environments (and in the next Labs), never store the secrets in this file, Instead, use mechanisms supported by the provider (e.g. Environment Variables)**